 The REA’s Green Recovery paper

-As discussion turns to the recovery from the Covid-19 pandemic, the REA have produced a paper outlining our view on the steps the Government should take to ensure the country’s recovery supports our economy and jobs, whilst building towards a greener future.
+As discussion turns to the recovery from the COVID-19 pandemic, the REA has produced a paper outlining our view on the steps the Government should take to ensure the country’s recovery supports our economy and jobs, whilst building towards a greener future.

 You can download the full report by clicking the link below.